smoorpal/godel-conjure-plugin/README.md

     ir-locator: https://host.com/conjure-ir-file.json
 ```

-The top-level `conjure-projects` is a map where the key is the name of the Conjure task and the value is the
+The top-level `projects` is a map where the key is the name of the Conjure task and the value is the
 configuration for that task. `output-dir` specifies the base directory into which the output is written.
 The
 `ir-locator` parameter specifies how the IR should be retrieved.